stackabletech/docker-images/.github/ISSUE_TEMPLATE/early-pre-release.md

 ---
-name: Pre-Release Container Image Updates
+name: Early Pre-Release Container Image Updates
 about: This template can be used to track the container image updates leading up to the next Stackable release
 title: "chore: Update Container Images for Stackable Release XX.(X)X"
 labels: ['epic']